edo92/wifi-net/README.md

 # Network WiFi
-Node.js project to interact with wifi network such as discover wifi, connect to wifi and disconnect form wifi.
+<a href='https://www.npmjs.com/package/wifi-net'>wifi-net</a> project to interact with wifi network such as discover wifi, connect to wifi and disconnect form wifi.

 ### Installation
 ```